-With the Texas Center for Nursing Workforce Studies projecting a labor shortage in the industry through 2032, there are plenty of job opportunities for nurses in the state.
-Nursing schools in Texas are therefore abundant and have campuses in several locations.
-As mentioned above, the Texas BON, which is part of the Department of State Health Services, oversees certification, licensure, and continuing education requirements in the state — all of which are required to pursue a nursing career in Texas.
+With the Texas Center for Nursing Workforce Studies projecting a labor shortage for nurses through 2032, there are plenty of job opportunities for graduates of online nursing programs in Texas.
+Online nursing schools in Texas can be attended by students from all around the state and support all types of nursing.
+The Texas State Board of Nursing, which is part of the Department of State Health Services, oversees nursing certification, licensure, and continuing education requirements for graduates of nursing degrees — all of which are required to pursue a nursing career in Texas.

-Applicants must first complete a state-approved nurse aide training program to become a CNA in Texas.
-The Texas Health and Human Services department provides a listing of eligible programs for the CNA career path.
+Applicants must first complete a nurse aide training program to become a CNA in Texas.
+The Texas Health and Human Services department provides a listing of eligible accredited online nursing programs in Texas for the CNA career path.
 Next, candidates must pass a competency evaluation program examination, which they have three attempts to clear before having to retake coursework.

 Candidates must pass a competency evaluation program examination, which they have three attempts to clear before having to retake coursework.

-CNAs work primarily in hospitals and nursing facilities, helping patients with everyday tasks, such as eating, exercising, and maintaining hygiene.
-Nursing assistants in Texas earn median annual wages of $28,240, which is slightly lower than the national average of $30,850.
-Nevertheless, becoming a CNA remains a solid option as these jobs are expected to grow by 8% on a national scale through 2030.
+CNAs work primarily in hospitals and nursing facilities helping patients with everyday tasks, such as eating, exercising, and maintaining hygiene.
+Nursing assistants in Texasearn median annual wages of $29,420, which is slightly lower than the national average of $30,310.
+Graduates of the best nursing schools in Texas may be able to earn up to $37,710, which is what the top 10% of nursing assistants earn.
+Nevertheless, becoming a CNA remains a solid option as these jobs are expected to grow by 5% on a national scale through 2031.

 A prospective LVN must pass the Texas Nursing Jurisprudence and NCLEX-LN exams to obtain their license.

-To become an RN, candidates must graduate from an approved school of nursing program in Texas.
-After graduation, the school sends an affidavit of graduation directly to the Texas BON.
+To become a registered nurse, candidates must graduate from an approved school of nursing program, which includes online RN programs in Texas.
+After graduation, the school sends an affidavit of graduation directly to the Texas Board of Nursing.
 Aspiring RNs can then submit an application along with a $100 fee.
 A criminal background check is also required in addition to a passing grade for the Texas Nursing Jurisprudence Exam.
-Once the board approves an application, the candidate must pass the NCLEX-RN exam.
+Upon graduation from one of the online RN programs in Texas, and once the board approves an application, the candidate must then pass the NCLEX-RN exam.

 In addition to a passing grade for the Texas Nursing Jurisprudence Exam ... the candidate must pass the NCLEX-RN exam.

 APRN applicants need an RN license from Texas or a state that participates in the Nurse Licensure Compact.
-Applicants must also finish a graduate-level APRN educational program — such as a master's in nursing (MSN) — that has been approved by BON.
+Applicants must also finish a graduate-level APRN educational program — such as a master's in nursing (MSN) — that has been approved by the nursing board of Texas.
 Lastly, an applicant must be nationally certified in the role and population focus area that matches their program.